 The official degree will be awarded by Nicolet College, but students are welcome to participate in the ceremony at either Nicolet or Southwest Tech.
 Students should file a Graduation Petition with Nicolet in the term in which they will complete their final courses for graduation.
 The petition is due by November 1 if completing the degree in the fall semester; the petition is due by March 15 if completing the degree in the spring or summer semester.
 The petition is available on Nicolet's website.
 Please follow the graduation procedure for the College's ceremony in which you want to participate.
 Southwest Tech requires that students submit a Program Completion Application Form (MySWTC).
 This form is typically due the first week of November for fall or the last week in March for spring.
 This form is necessary to order a cap & gown and to appear in the ceremony program.

 Both Nicolet and Southwest Tech have established procedures for ordering transcripts that can be found at the bottom of their website homepages.
-Degrees are official awarded from Nicolet so if you are looking for confirmation, follow Nicolet's procedures.
+Degrees are officially awarded from Nicolet so if you are looking for confirmation, follow Nicolet's procedures.
 Nicolet uses a third-party provider for official transcripts.
 For complete information on ordering your transcript, see Nicolet's website, and click on the “transcript” link at the bottom of the homepage.
 Southwest Tech currently provides this service without a third party provider.
 For ordering information go to the Southwest Tech website, and click on the Transcript Request Form at the bottom of the homepage.

 Liberal Arts credits you earn at Southwest Tech will transfer to numerous colleges and universities, including every campus in the University of Wisconsin system.
 Work with your advisor concerning transfer opportunities to your four-year college of choice.
 Note that there is an Admissions Agreement with UW-Platteville.